Pseudoreality/Roblox-Identities/README.md

     - The official Roblox docs say CoreScripts can use this[^robloxSecurityReference], but they're lying because I haven't been able to get CoreScripts to access these members.
       - Here's an image of me trying to call `Player.GetGameSessionID()` from a CoreScript: ![](https://cdn.discordapp.com/attachments/980231791984144384/1081561357813567488/image.png)
 * NotAccessibleSecurity
-  - Number **(sorta speculation)**: Let's just say 7, even though it says ScriptWriteRestricted in error messages.
+  - Number: Nothing that can be confirmed through error messages.
+(ScriptWriteRestricted)
-  - Notes: This member is not meant to be changed by anything during runtime.
+  - Notes: This member is most likely not meant to be changed by anything during runtime.
     - You might be able to change it through the properties window.
     - Basically `NotScriptable` but for write access only and not the entire member.
 #### Other Tags